TheGameBoi/Scrappy/README.md

 ## Roadmap Ideas

 1. Make the UI cleaner and more scalable (Possibly overhaul Scrappy entirely).
-2. Create and implement a rate increaser.
+2. Implement a permanent theme setting.
-3. Add a resource amount group ability.
+3. Create and implement a rate selector.

 ## Download